Published on March 24th, 2015 | by Emilie DesJardins

 Annual reports don’t have to be boring black and white pages of numbers.
 Get creative when you print your annual report and you can create something that people actually enjoy reading.
 There is a lot of information to convey, so craft it carefully and use more than just words and numbers.

 Your industry may dictate the extent to which you can liven your annual report, but think outside the box as you read the following ideas.
-You’ll be able to use at least a few of these, even in an uptight industry.
-Keep your audience in mind, but remember that people will be reading it.
-People don’t like to pour over dry word after dry word of data.
+You’ll be able to use at least a few of them, even in an uptight industry.
+Keep your audience in mind, and remember that people will be reading it.
+People don’t like to pour over dry figure after dry figure of data.

 1. Add color